top of page

 How to Use Artificial Tears?

-Using artificial tears is relatively straightforward.
-But it is essential to follow the instructions on the label or the recommendations of your eye doctor or pharmacist and use the correct amount of eye drops.
-Too many drops could overload your eyes, making them too watery, while too few drops may not provide sufficient relief.
+Follow the instructions on the label or the recommendations of your eye doctor or pharmacist and use the correct amount of eye drops.
+Too many drops could overload your eyes, making them too watery.
+While too few drops may not provide sufficient relief.

 Dropping artificial tears in eyes